TankerHQ/quickstart-examples/client/web/tutorial/README.md

 What we need to do is exchange keys from Alice to Bob.

-Note that each time we call `tanker.encrypt()` a new key is generated.
-This is done for security reasons.
+Note that each time we call `tanker.encrypt()` a new encryption key is generated.
+This transparent key rotation mechanism helps achieving a higher level of security.

 We call each version of a note a *resource*.
 Each time the note changes, we must get its resource ID and ask the Tanker SDK to share access to it.